-All QP™ frameworks can run on "bare-metal" single-chip microcontrollers, completely replacing a traditional Real-Time Operating System (RTOS).
+All QP™ frameworks can run on "bare-metal" single-chip microcontrollers, completely replacing a traditional RTOS.
 Ports and ready-to-use examples are provided for most major CPU families.
-QP/C and QP/C++ can also work with a traditional OS/RTOS, such as: POSIX (Linux, embedded Linux, QNX, INTEGRITY), Win32 (Windows, Windows embedded, Windows CE), ThreadX, MicroC/OS, etc.
+QP/C and QP/C++ can also work with a traditional OS/RTOS, such as: POSIX (Linux, QNX, INTEGRITY), Win32 (Windows, Windows Embedded, Windows CE), ThreadX, embOS, MicroC/OS-II, etc.

 The behavior of active objects is specified in QP by means of hierarchical state machines (UML statecharts).
 The frameworks support manual coding of UML state machines in C or C++ as well as fully automatic code generation by means of the free graphical QM™ modeling tool.

-The QP™ frameworks are used in millions of products worldwide in aerospace, robotics, consumer electronics, wired and wireless telecommunications, industrial automation, transportation, and many more.
+The QP™ frameworks are used in millions of products worldwide in medical, aerospace, robotics, consumer electronics, telecommunications, industrial automation, transportation, and many more.
 The QP™ frameworks and the QM™ modeling tool received over 33,000 downloads last year (not even counting downloads of QP ports).

 The QP™ frameworks are licensed under the dual licensing model, which combines the best of the open source and proprietary software worlds to make open source a safe choice for the embedded systems vendors.
 For the commercial licensees this means the accountability for the licensed intellectual property, professional documentation and technical support expected of a traditional software vendor as well as transparent development, availability of source code and active community inherent in open source projects.